 What does Schmitt’s Family Farm have for pumpkin-seekers?
 Really, what doesn’t it have?
-In addition to the usual suspects such as a pumpkin patch, hayrides and a corn maze (7 acres, to be exact), you’ll also find Long Island’s largest straw pyramid (for climbing), slides and inflatables, farm animals and pony rides, and even the opportunity to walk through the haunted house in the daytime — a semi-scary experience more appropriate for little ones than the evening’s full-on fright fest.
+Head to the farm on weekend from September 29 through October 28 to enjoy Schmitt’s annual Fall Festival.
+In addition to the usual suspects such as a pumpkin patch, fee hayrides and a seven-acre corn maze (this year featuring a zombie design), you’ll also find Long Island’s largest straw pyramid (for climbing), slides and inflatables, farm animals and pony rides, and even the opportunity to walk through the haunted house in the daytime — a semi-scary experience more appropriate for little ones than the evening’s full-on fright fest.

 Hours: Open 7 days a week 10 a.m. – 5p.m. (pumpkin picking and hayrides available throughout the week, other activities only on the weekends).

 Cost: Entrance and hayrides are free; corn maze $8/person, haunted mansion $6/person.

 26 Pinelawn Rd.